KerosuoLab/Shapemetrics/README.md

 <img src="images/3D-rendition-VolumeViewer-kidney.jpeg" width="400">

-...or save the label and segmentation borders to disk and look at them in FIJI/ImageJ:
+...or save the label and segmentation borders to the disk and look at them in FIJI/ImageJ:
 ```
 for z = 1 : size(Final_Label,3)
     imwrite(Final_Label(:,:,z),'Final_Label_membrane.tif','compression','none','writemode','append');